On the structure of \'etale fibrations of $L_\infty$-bundles: Inverse function theorem and the homotopy category of -bundles

-More explicitly, every morphism $\M\to \N$ in $\Ho(\L$) can be represented by a morphism of $L_\infty$-bundles $\M|_U\to \N$, and two such are equal in $\Ho(\L)$, if and only if, when restricted to suitable neighborhoods of $\pi_0(\M)$ and $\pi_0(\N)$, they become homotopic. \end{cor} \begin{pf} For the last claim, use Lemma~\ref{estra:lem}. \end{pf}
+More explicitly, every morphism $\M\to \N$ in $\Ho(\L$) can be represented by a morphism of $L_\infty$-bundles $\M|_U\to \N$, with $U$ being an open neighborhood of $\pi_0(\M)$ in the underlying base manifold, and two such are equal in $\Ho(\L)$, if and only if, when restricted to suitable neighborhoods of $\pi_0(\M)$ and $\pi_0(\N)$, they become homotopic. \end{cor} \begin{pf} For the last claim, use Lemma~\ref{estra:lem}. \end{pf}